mcarfagno/ground-vehicles-navigation/README.md

 ## Results

-The final controller has been tuned with this set of parameters:
+The final controller has been tuned with the following set of parameters:

 | Param | Value |
 | --- | --- |